AnonShell/agam-space/docs/docs/architecture.md

 ```

 **Technical note:** CMK is persisted in sessionStorage (base64 encoded) for UX
 convenience across page reloads.
-See [Security](./security.md#session-security)
+However, the CMK alone is not sufficient to
+access user data - every API request requires a valid session token issued by
+the server.
+Server-side session validation ensures that even if the CMK is
+obtained from sessionStorage (via XSS or device compromise), an attacker cannot
+make API requests without a valid session.
+This follows the same security model
+as MEGA and other E2EE platforms.

-for security implications and trade-offs.
+See [Security](./security.md#session-security) for security implications and
+trade-offs.

 ### SSO/OIDC Flow